San Francisco, CA

 In Americans for Prosperity Foundation (AFP Foundation) v.
 Becerra, a federal appeals court ruled that California, could compel charities to disclose donor lists, overturning a district judge’s decision that such a move infringed on the foundation’s First Amendment rights.

-Americans for Prosperity Foundation is a charitable group backed by Charles and David Koch, otherwise known as the Koch brothers.
-The pair of billionaires oversee a network of nonprofits that control hundreds of millions of dollars flowing into politics.
+Americans for Prosperity Foundation is a charitable group backed by brothers Charles and David Koch.
+The pair of billionaire philanthropists oversee a network of nonprofits that manage hundreds of millions of dollars flowing into politics.
 While most know them for their unwavering commitment to reducing regulation, advancing libertarian ideas, and promoting free-market Republican candidates, the brothers are also staunch advocates of Free Speech, and have openly disagreed with some of Donald Trump’s trade and immigration policies.
 AFP, which is the brothers’ primary vehicle for political advocacy, has strong libertarian and conservative leanings, and has been heavily involved in Republican politics, contributing to the rise of the Tea Party and of GOP majorities in both houses of Congress.
 The group is classified as a public charity, making it a nonprofit entity exempt from federal taxes; consequently, AFP Foundation is not required to disclose its donors publicly.
 However, California requires such charities to disclose to the state attorney general (AG) the same information it does to the Internal Revenue Service, according to The Washington Post.

-Xavier Becerra, as California’s current AG, now has jurisdiction over the state’s dealings with AFP Foundation, but US Sen. Kamala Harris (D-Ca.) was California’s AG when this litigation began.
+Xavier Becerra, as California’s current AG, now has jurisdiction over the state’s dealings with AFP Foundation, but U.S. Sen. Kamala Harris (D-Calif.) was California’s AG when this litigation began.

 The attempt to force AFP Foundation to disclose its donors began in 2016 under Harris, who claimed she needed donor lists to determine if the group had “violated the law, including laws against self-dealing, improper loans, interested persons, or illegal or unfair business practices.”